-Rosemary features dainty spikes of lightly-scented lavender flowers at the ends of the branches in early spring.
+Arp Rosemary features dainty spikes of lightly-scented blue flowers at the ends of the branches from late spring to early summer.
 It has attractive grayish green evergreen foliage.
 The fragrant needles are highly ornamental and remain grayish green throughout the winter.

-Rosemary Photo courtesy of NetPS Plant Finder
+Arp Rosemary foliage Photo courtesy of NetPS Plant Finder

-Rosemary in bloom Photo courtesy of NetPS Plant Finder
+Arp Rosemary Photo courtesy of NetPS Plant Finder